 - It is easier to cut all sorts of angles with HSS turning tools.

-	- They create clean cuts without scrapes and tears.
+- HSS wood lathe tools create clean cuts without scrapes and tears.

 Disadvantages of Traditional HSS Turning Tools

-	- Traditional HSS tools can wear out much faster than carbide tools.
+- Traditional HSS lathe tools can wear out much faster than carbide tools.

 - They might not work on harder materials.

 - The edges can only be sharpened a few times after which it has to be replaced.